I’m Jamie Lyn Ross, owner of Fat Cat Design

 Well… many years post-Professor Nutty’s admonishment, here I am!
 Designing, creating, and thriving as a graphic artist, web designer, writer, and marketing professional – and having the time of my life.

-More paramount, I gain infinite gratification from seeing the results of my efforts reflected in a client’s successes and achievements.
+I gain infinite gratification from seeing the results of my efforts reflected in a client’s successes and achievements.

-Oh, and maybe I should look up that art professor and offer to buy him that cup of coffee.
+And perhaps I should look up that art professor and offer to buy him that cup of coffee.